Alternate Formats

 Galar

-In the Galar format, all cards released from Sword & Shield through Crown Zenith are legal, with the exception of the following cards on the Galar format’s ban list:
+In the Galar format, all cards released from Sword & Shield through Crown Zenith are legal, with the exception of the following cards on the Galar format’s ban list, and any alternate printings these cards may have:

 No cards are currently on the Galar format's ban list.